Intro-Sci-Comp-UIowa/biol-4386-project-cdonne/analysis/README.md

 1. Supplmentary files are found in the `/data` folder
 2. Manually transfer the necessary data to a new .csv file
 3. Upload the data files to IsotopeR.
-Check out the `/script` for parameters used in IsotopeR
+Check out the `/script` folder for parameters used in IsotopeR

 ## 4/17/20 update
 The Discrimination error file is no longer needed for this project.
-I contacted the author of the paper and he explained they included the discrimination error to the isotopic values
+I contacted the author of the paper and he explained they already included the discrimination error to the isotopic values for both the Mixtures and Sources.